clarencesyl/iot/README.md

 - tasmota if cannot find ip address, use ip scanner and scan the hotspot then match the mac address, mac address of tasmota is 34:AB:95:A7:93:F9

 - Telegram: Search for @kitchen_safety_bot in telegram. /start to start the bot after this codes/server is running.

-## New Telegram bot
-In the even that you want to create a new telegram bot instead of the existing kitchen_safety_bot, follow the below steps:
-- Search for @BotFather in telegram. /start to start the bot.
-- /createbot to create a new bot.
-- Follow the instructions to create a new bot.
-- Copy the token and paste it in the code: tele_bot.py > BOT_TOKEN